Actyx/Actyx/web/developer.actyx.com/blog/2020-08-04-event-design-for-a-logistics-solution.md

 ```

 For completeness, we also added the `SkuCreatedEvent`, whose origin is not discussed within this article.
 All events
 are combined into a single exported type for later consumption.
-The `SkuData` type represents metadata for each SKU.
+The `SkuData` type represents meta data for each SKU.
-This metadata field `sku: SkuData` is added to every event, and represents the current state of the SKU as was known at
+This meta data field `sku: SkuData` is added to every event, and represents the current state of the SKU as was known at
 the source of the event.

 The process we have followed here looks simple, but it is applicable to a broad range of cases: we start by observing